Skinny guinea pigs are certainly an odd-looking breed of guinea pig due to their lack of fur.

 Appearance and Characteristics

-Skinnies are almost completely coatless, except for a small amount of fuzz around their noses, legs, and feet.
+Most skinny pigs are almost completely coatless, except for a small amount of fuzz around their noses, legs, and feet.

-They are also available in a lot of different patterns such as tortoiseshell and dalmatian.
+Skinny pigs are also available in a lot of different patterns such as tortoiseshell and dalmatian.

-Skinny guinea pigs normally reach the same size (around 9 to 12 inches in length) as haired guinea pigs, though they can be a bit smaller.
+Skinny pigs normally reach the same size (around 9 to 12 inches in length) as haired guinea pigs, though they can be a bit smaller.

-They typically weigh between 1 to 2 pounds, which is slightly less than most other guinea pig breeds.
+Skinny pigs typically weigh between 1 to 2 pounds, which is slightly less than most other guinea pig breeds.

-Make sure your Skinny cavy’s cage doesn’t have any high ledges or toys that they could fall from – their lack of fur also makes them more at risk of being hurt than furred cavies!
+Make sure your Skinny pigs’s cage doesn’t have any high ledges or toys that they could fall from – their lack of fur also makes them more at risk of being hurt than furred cavies!

-Are Coatless Guinea Pigs Friendly?
+Are Hairless Guinea Pigs Friendly?

 However, your cavy’s individual personality is also linked to their friendliness.